BentTranberg/BentTranberg.github.io/elmish_wpf/get_started_1.md

 # How to create an Elmish.WPF application - part 1

-I admit this article goes about explaining things in a meticulous way, so much so that somewhat more experienced developers can get slightly frustrated.
-I want total newcomers to F# and .NET to be able to follow along from the very start, and have a really smooth ride for the first few lessons.
+I admit this article goes about explaining things in a quite meticulous way, so much so that somewhat more experienced developers can get slightly frustrated.
+I want total newcomers to F# and .NET and Visual Studio to be able to follow along from the very start, and have a really smooth ride in the first few steps.
 We'll pick up speed soon enough.

 For this demonstration, Visual Studio 2019 version 16.10.3 and Elmish.WPF version 4.0.0-beta-41 is used.

-For this demo the name Elmer is used throughout.
+Elmer is the name of the demo.
 The application project will be named Elmer.Views, the library with the business logic Elmer.Models, and the solution just Elmer.

 In Visual Studio, create a new C# WPF application.
 (In the menu, do File/New/Project... to open a dialog, and find and select the project type named WPF Application.)
+Name the project Elmer.Views, and the solution just Elmer, as shown here.

 <img src="images/new_project.png" style="zoom: 67%;" />

 The target framework will be .NET 5.0 for this demo.

+At this point there is a bug in Visual Studio that has caused a trivial yet annoying problem.
+Since the project name and solution name was not equal, there is now an empty folder named Elmer in the solution folder Elmer.
+It should not have been created at all.
+Delete the empty folder Elmer.

 Add a second project to the solution.
 (In the menu, do File/Add/New Project..., and this time find the project type named Class library, but make sure it's the one for F#.)
 Save this F# class library as Elmer.Models.
 Use the same target framework again.

 The Solution Explorer should now show this content.
+Expand App.xaml to see exactly the same as this.

 <img src="images/solution_explorer.png" style="zoom:67%;" />